U.S. FCC scraps most business data service regulations

-WASHINGTON (Reuters) - The U.S. Federal Communications Commission voted on Thursday to effectively deregulate the $45 billion business data services market in a win for companies like AT&T Inc, CenturyLink Inc and Verizon Communications Inc that will likely lead to price hikes for many small businesses.
+WASHINGTON (Reuters) - The U.S. Federal Communications Commission voted on Thursday to effectively deregulate the $45 billion business data services market in a win for companies like AT&T Inc (T.N), CenturyLink Inc (CTL.N) and Verizon Communications Inc (VZ.N) that will likely lead to price hikes for many small businesses.

 It marked a significant step in FCC Chairman Ajit Pai's aggressive agenda to roll back many existing telecommunications rules and Obama era regulations.